-Wahl is to dog grooming what Nike is to athletes, they are one of the best premium brands of dog clippers with massive sales, marketing budget and research budget behind it.
-They’ve come up with one of the most expensive clippers which boast being able to trim ANY a dog’s coat no matter if it’s wiry, double-coated or even matted.
+Wahl is to dog grooming what Nike is to athletes; they are one of the best premium brands of dog clippers with massive sales, marketing budget and research budgets behind it.

-- Powerful yet quiet motor with a high rotation per minute
+- Powerful yet low-noise motor with a high rotation per minute

 - Corded and cordless with one of the best battery life

-- A professionally looking pair of dog clippers which is easy to grip
+- A professional-looking pair of dog clippers which is easy to use

 - On the expensive side and perhaps not the best value for money